oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

 cp /path/to/source/file /path/to/destination/file
 ```

-If you are already in the directory where you want the file to copied to you can replace `/path/to/destination/file` with a `.`
+If you are already in the directory where you want the file to copied to, and you're copyin a file from a different directory you can replace `/path/to/destination/file` with a `.` .
+A `.` means current path

 ```bash
 cp /path/to/source/file .
 ```

-### In addition, we can also use `cp` to copy numbers.txt from the grape directory into the orange directory
+### In addition, we can also use `cp` to copy numbers.txt from the grape directory into the orange directory.
+Remember the syntax is :

 ```bash
 cp /path/to/source/file /path/to/destination/file